yasir2000/openwrt-oldwiki-md/Faq.rst

 == Where is the subversion (SVN) repository ? ==

-!OpenWrt switched from CVS to subversion (SVN).

-'''Stable Release'''

-At the moment we have no stable supported release.
-You can get release candidates for the next stable !OpenWrt release in binary format: [http://downloads.openwrt.org/whiterussian/].

 '''Stable Source'''

 The stable source code can be found in the above directory or from our SVN repository.